-A variety of centers and departments around the University are offering learning opportunities applicable to a range of practical research topics.
-These trainings are an opportunity for researchers, faculty, staff, patient advocates and community groups to gain concrete, actionable and hands-on approaches to the everyday challenges of properly conducting research with human participants.
+A variety of centers and departments around the University offered learning opportunities applicable to a range of practical research topics.
+These trainings were an opportunity for researchers, faculty, staff, patient advocates and community groups to gain concrete, actionable and hands-on approaches to the everyday challenges of properly conducting research with human participants.

 Sponsored by the University of Minnesota’s Office of the Vice President for Research, Human Research Protection Program.

-All trainings are free to registrants; sessions run concurrently from 1:30-3.
+All trainings were free to registrants; sessions run concurrently from 1:30-3.

 - Research Partnerships with Community Members (President's Room, Coffman Union)

 Join us for a rich discussion with a panel of community partners, who will share their perspectives on both the benefits and the ethical challenges of community-engaged research.
 Participants will have an opportunity to work in small groups with a community partner to discuss scenarios depicting common challenges in community-campus research partnerships.
 Participants will have an opportunity to work in small groups with a community partner to discuss scenarios depicting common challenges in community-campus research partnerships.